Xilinx Aurora Capability

-Modular & FlexibleThe Cobra High Speed Recorder is a unique solution for high speed data recording and playback.
+Modular & FlexibleThe Cobra High Speed Recorder is a unique solution for high speed data recording and playback at a rate of up to 20 GB/s (160 Gbps).
 The system utilizes the PXI Express architecture to provide a modular, flexible solution that can be customized to nearly any requirement.
 The main recording engine, Cobra, is a PXIe board with high speed RAM and a high performance Xilinx FPGA.
 This board manages the data movement to and from storage devices and also provides optical fiber channels for high speed data input or output.
-The Cobra board can be used alone or in concert with additional Cobra boards to reach data streaming performance of 20 GB/s (160 Gbps).
+The Cobra board can be used alone or in concert with additional Cobra boards.
 A typical system configuration will include an Intel processor based controller, one or more Cobra boards, and one or more SSD based storage boards.
 The PXI Express backplane allows numerous configurations and combinations of storage and recorder boards to match nearly any requirement.
 Extended systems can also employ an additional chassis to provide additional storage capacity if desired.

 Peer-to-Peer PCI ExpressConduant’s StreamStor® architecture provides the capability to move data on the PCI Express fabric using Peer-to-Peer techniques.
 This allows direct hardware data streaming from A/D or other PCI Express sources to or from the data storage without being impaired by system bottlenecks.
 The system can also accept data from multiple PCI Express sources simultaneously.